jorschul/mininet-wifi/README.md

 ###About Mininet-WiFi
 Mininet-WiFi is a release of Mininet (http://mininet.org/) which allows the using of both WiFi Stations and Access Points.
-More informations and details about this release will be available in soon on Intrig's GitHub profile (https://github.com/intrig-unicamp/).
+More informations and details about this release will be available in soon.
 This release only add wifi features and you may work with Mininet like the oficial Mininet release (https://github.com/mininet/mininet).
 It is also allows work with OpenFlow using Bridges, but we are working to improve this issue.

 ##Installation
 ####Option 1: via install.sh
-It is not working properly yet.
+step 1: cd mininet-wifi
+step 2: utils/install.sh

 ####Option 2: via apt
 step 1: apt-get install mininet